Fangwulf/Simple_Python_Game/README.md

 # Simple_Python_Game
 Super simple Python game.
 School project.<br>
+Top-down endless shooter style game.
+Aim with mouse and move with WASD keys.<br>
 Created using Python 3.6.3 and Pygame 1.9.3<br>
 The .exe has been tested on Windows 10 and requires the 'assets' folder to run.<br>
-Executable created using Pyinstaller 3.3
+Executable created using Pyinstaller 3.3.